trort/NUpagerank/README.md

 Multi threads are used because url requests and responses take a long time when scraping the internet.
 I am using 4 threads with a central task queue.

 Parsing urls on the internet turns out much harder than I expected.
 The url standard is actually a very loose constraint.
 There are so many unexpected url parsing problems.
 For example, you may or may not include `http://` in your url; an url point to a directory can end with or without `/`; you can specify an url with relative directory starting from `../` so an identical url may appear as `example.com/b` or `example.com/a/../b`.
 This is a big problem since I need a more uniform format for urls to remember the urls (strings actually) I have visited.
-Originally I was trying to manually write a long if statement to handle all those cases.
+Originally I was trying to manually write a long `if` statement to handle all those cases.
 Then I realized that the browsers can handle almost all problems so there must be an existing library for this!
 In the end, I used `urlparse.urljoin` to combine partial urls with the starting url, and `w3lib.url.canonicalize_url` to have a uniform style from all urls.
 Still, there are some bad urls that I need to process manually.
 Someone used url `/http://example.com` and someone else used `<a href = " example.com ">` in html.
 Also, the `example.com` and `example.com/` difference is not handled.

-Another big problem is url queries, especially on sites that provide a search function.
+Another big problem is urls with queries, especially on sites that provide a search function.
 At an initial test, my bot entered one of that site and got stuck inside the infinite loop of automatically generated urls.
-Turns out there is a neat way to avoid those websites.
-The answer is, they also want to avoid all the bots to use their resources!
-So I can simply visit the `robots.txt` file on those sites, and use `RobotFileParser.can_fetch(url)` to determine whether I should visit that url.
+Turns out there is a standard way to avoid those pages.
+The answer is, they also want to prevent all bots from using their resources!
+So I can simply visit the `robots.txt` file on those sites, and use `robotparser.RobotFileParser().can_fetch(url)` to determine whether I should visit that url.

+**Edit:** Following `robots.txt` works for most sites.
+But I still need to manually take care of a few sites that do not have valid `robots.txt` files (and send emails to the developers of those sites).

+**Edit again:** Apparently, the build-in `robotparser` module in Python is using an old standard for `robots.txt`, thus cannot properly interpret `*` in the rule.
+I later switched to the third party package [`robotexclusionrulesparser`](https://pypi.python.org/pypi/robotexclusionrulesparser) to replace the build-in parser.

 ### Url network